maarten-pennings/I2C-tool/I2Ctest8266/README.md

 s44a 10a s45a FFa 00a AAa 02n p
 ```

-The write transaction contain 55 clock pulses (valeys) and the read transactions 65.
+The write transaction contain 55 clock pulses (actually 55 clock valeys) and the read transactions 65.
-A test run executes the double loop-back (the above 4 transactions) 65 times,
+A test _run_ executes the "double loop-back" (the above 4 transactions) 65 times,
 each time stretching another clock pulse.
 In the last 10 double loop-backs (from 56 to 65),
 the stretch does not occur for the writes, since they only have 55 pulses.
 But the reads
 are impacted.